 Many chronic conditions can lead to decreased appetite, including appendicitis and colon cancer.

 Even though this doesn’t always mean you have a major problem, it’s best to see your doctor.

 7. Rebound tenderness

 Rebound tenderness is a symptom produced when the lower right part of the abdomen is pressed and then released right where the pain is concentrated.

 If you think you have appendicitis, you should immediately see a specialist.
-He or she will perform the relevant examinations for diagnosis.
+They’ll carry out some tests to diagnose you.